Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 The second possible area of bias I want to mention is that regarding suffering, which is what this problem of evil is really about, is that,

-I haven’t, thankfully, had a severe calamity in life where I lost a health blessing like a leg or function of my body, thankfully, which might also be an area of bias in undermining “suffering” others might endure,
+I haven’t, thankfully, had a severe calamity in life where I lost a health blessing like a leg or function of my body, which might also be an area of bias in undermining “suffering” others might endure,

 but I’m completely aware of this possible area of bias when writing and thinking, so I’ll try to keep it in mind, to make the strongest case for my arguments.